holepunchto/bare/README.md

 Load a static or dynamic native addon identified by `url`.
 If `url` is not a static native addon, Bare will instead look for a matching dynamic object library.

 Options are reserved.

+#### `Addon.seal()`

+Seal addon loading.
+Once sealed, no further dynamic addons can be loaded by the current thread or any other thread, now or in the future; attempting to do so throws.
+Statically linked addons are compiled in and remain available.

+This is a one-way, process-wide operation and cannot be undone.
+It is intended for embedders that wish to load a fixed set of trusted addons up front and then prevent any further native code from being introduced, such as when establishing a sandbox.

 #### `addon.url`